SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 it is given an implicit
 :ref:`memberwise initializer <ClassesAndStructures_MemberwiseStructureInitializers>`.
 This is used to initialize a new constant called ``theAceOfSpades``.
-Even though ``Rank`` and ``Suit`` are embedded within ``BlackjackCard``, their type can still be inferred from the context, and so the initialization of this instance is able to refer to the enumeration members by their member names (``.Ace`` and ``.Spades``) alone.
+Even though ``Rank`` and ``Suit`` are nested within ``BlackjackCard``, their type can still be inferred from the context, and so the initialization of this instance is able to refer to the enumeration members by their member names (``.Ace`` and ``.Spades``) alone.

-Embedded types can also be used outside of their definition context, by prefixing their name with the name of the type they are embedded within:
+Nested types can also be used outside of their definition context, by prefixing their name with the name of the type they are nested within:

-.. testcode:: embeddedTypes
+.. testcode:: nestedTypes

     (swift) let heartsSymbol = BlackjackCard.Suit.Hearts.toRaw()
     // heartsSymbol : UnicodeScalar = '♡'